 - For care leavers (Your Life Beyond Care).

-The Your Life, Your Care and Your Life Beyond Care surveys are the largest surveys of their kind, giving more children in care and care leavers in a local authority, the chance to share their experiences.
-The survey compares local findings to other local authorities, as well as the general population.
+The Your Life, Your Care and Your Life Beyond Care surveys are the largest surveys of their kind, giving more children in care and care leavers the chance to share their experiences.
+The survey compares local findings with those of other local authorities, as well as with peers in the general population.

 Both surveys were co-produced with young people and the questions are based on what 170 young people in care and care leavers said was important to them.

-They are strongly evidence-based.
+They are evidence-based.
 The survey is a robust research tool, developed over six years of research.
 It is comparative to national data, draws on two international literature reviews and piloting with cognitive interviews to test questions.
 (Selwyn, et. al 2016 and Selwyn et. al 2015).

 Bright Spots strategy

-- Ensuring the views and experiences of children influence service development and strategic thinking
+- Ensure the views and experiences of children influence service development and strategic thinking

 - Share good practice between local authorities by encouraging opportunities for learning and development